jellyfin-archive/jellyfin-docs/README.md

 # Layout

-This repository is built using [DocFX](https://dotnet.github.io/docfx/) using [DocFX Flavored Markdown](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html), for bit of a tutorial on writing, [see the Content section here](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html).
+This repository is built using [DocFX](https://dotnet.github.io/docfx/) and [DocFX Flavored Markdown](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html).
+See the content section [here](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html) for a quick tutorial.

 ## Plugin API

 Describe all available API surfaces and class from plugin development.

 ## ApiSpec

 `apispec` is used to overwrite specific plugin API page contexts.

 ## Docs